arnabnandikgp/shardo/README.md

-# Cloud App - Solana Transaction Manager
+# Shardo - Solana Transaction Manager

 A full-stack web application for managing Solana transactions with secure authentication and advanced private key management using Threshold Signature Scheme (TSS).